truenas/middleware/docs/userguide/index.rst

 * ZFS pool status changes from HEALTHY

-* the system is unable to bind to the WebGUI Address set in :menuselection:`System --> Settings --> General`
+* the system is unable to bind to the WebGUI Address set in :menuselection:`System --> General`

 * the system can not find an IP address configured on an iSCSI portal